MingxuanChi/qbb2022-answers/week5-homework/feedback_kw.md

 9. download and unpack motif database

-* code for having done this?
-I see that you have based off of the tomtom command; just please record such things

 10. match profiles from tomtom for klf4 and sox2 (0.5 for commands, 0.5 for result)

-Fantastic bash script for part 1!
-Cool use of awk to print the percent overlapping.
-Just as a note, you can add calling the python script to this

-Great notes in the README, especially about source for effective genome size
+Very good overall!
+Please add `Q1_STEP5.sh` for the scaling and cropping steps, but you have full credit since the files seem to be made prior to the python script being run